Reviewed by Oct 05, 2020| Updated on

-- The coefficient of determination analysis data to examine and explain the relationship between variables and how much the variability of one influences the other.
+The coefficient of determination analyses data to examine and explain the relationship between variables and how much the variability of one influences the other.
 The coefficient is a measure of the goodness of fit.
-It is one of the complex models of data analysis in statistics which explains relation between variables.
+It is one of the complex models of data analysis in statistics which explains the relation between variables.